AreYouFreeBusy/areyoufreebusy.github.io/help/_posts/2016-08-31-availability-get-availability-for-only-some-of-my-calendars.md

 categories: availability
 ---

-### Get availability for only some of my calendars

 Suppose you linked a Google Calendar which has two subcalendars, titled "Office" and "Outcall".
 You'd like FreeBusy to ignore all events in the "Outcall" subcalendar when calculating availability.